Laplacian ideals, arrangements, and resolutions: Cellular resolutions from graphical arrangements

 The \Defn{bounded complex} $\B_G$ is the polyhedral complex of bounded cells of $\tA_G$ in $U$.
 We let $|\B_G|$ denote the underlying pointset in $U$.
 The next result says that we can determine points $p$ of $|\B_G|$ in terms of the associated graph $G/p$.

 \begin{prop} For $p \in U$ let $C$ be the inclusion-minimal cell having $p$ in the relative interior.
-Then $\dim C + 2$ is the number of vertices of $G/p$ and $C \in \B_G$ if and only if the acyclic orientation on $G/p$ has a unique sink corresponding to the vertex class containing $n+1$. \end{prop} \begin{proof} Let $L \subset U$ be the intersection of all $\th_{ij}$ for which $p_i = p_j$.
-Then $C$ is a full-dimensional cell in $L$ and we have to determine only $\dim L$.
-But the hyperplane arrangement induced in $L$ by $\tA_G$ is isomorphic to the arrangement $\tA_{G/p}$ and thus $\dim L = |V(G/p)| - 2$.
+Then $\dim C + 2$ is the number of vertices of $G/p$, and $C \in \B_G$ if and only if the acyclic orientation on $G/p$ has a unique sink given by the vertex class containing $n+1$. \end{prop}